failgood/failgood/README.md

 }
 ```

-## test lifecycle
+## Test lifecycle

-Just declare your dependencies in the context blocks. they will be recreated for every test. it just works as expected.
+Just declare your dependencies in the context blocks.
+They will be recreated for every test.
+It just works as expected.
 I think ScalaTest has a mode that works like that and kotest also supports it, and calls
 it  [instance per leaf](https://github.com/kotest/kotest/blob/master/doc/isolation_mode.md#instanceperleaf)

-It combines the power of a dsl with the simplicity of junit 4.
+It combines the power of a dsl with the simplicity of JUnit 4.

 this is from the test isolation unit test: